Piedmont Airlines Flight 22

-Piedmont Airlines Flight 22 was a Piedmont Airlines Boeing 727-22 that collided with a twin-engine Cessna 310 on July 19, 1967, over Hendersonville, North Carolina, United States.
+Piedmont Airlines Flight 22 was a Piedmont Airlines Boeing 727 that collided with a twin-engine Cessna 310 on July 19, 1967, over Hendersonville, North Carolina, United States.
 Both aircraft were destroyed and all passengers and crew were killed, including John T. McNaughton, an advisor to U.S. Secretary of Defense Robert McNamara.
-The aircraft were both operating under instrument flight rules and were in radio contact with the Asheville control tower, though on different frequencies.
+The aircraft were both operating under instrument flight rules (IFR) and were in radio contact with the Asheville control tower, though on different frequencies.
 The accident investigation was the first of a major scale conducted by the newly created National Transportation Safety Board.
 A review of the investigation conducted 39 years after the accident upheld the original findings that had placed primary responsibility on the Cessna pilot.

 Flight and crash

 Piedmont Flight 22 took off from Asheville Regional Airport's Runway 16 at 11:58 a.m. for a 35-minute IFR flight to Roanoke, Virginia under the command of captain Raymond F. Schulte (49), first officer Thomas C. Conrad (30), and flight engineer Lawrence C. Wilson (37).
 While the Boeing 727 was still on its takeoff roll, John D. Addison (48), the pilot of the Cessna 310 N3121S, reported: "Two one Sierra just passed over the VOR, we're headed for the ... for .. ah ..
 Asheville now."
 The approach controller then cleared the Cessna to descend and maintain 6,000 ft.
 At 11:59:44, the controller cleared Flight 22 to "... climb unrestricted to the VOR, report passing the VOR" and then cleared the Cessna for an approach to Runway 16.
 At 12:01, the 727 was still climbing when it collided with the Cessna just aft of the 727's cockpit at an altitude of 6,100 ft, causing its disintegration.
 Many witnesses reported that the sound of the collision resembled that of a jet breaking the sound barrier.
 The 727 rolled onto its back and crashed vertically into an area known as Camp Pinewood, exploding on impact.